grafana/agent/docs/sources/flow/reference/components/loki.source.gcplog.md

 # loki.source.gcplog

-`loki.source.gcplog` retrieves logs from cloud resources such as GCS buckets, load balancers, or Kubernetes cluster running on GCP by making use of Pub/Sub [subscriptions](https://cloud.google.com/pubsub/docs/subscriber).
+`loki.source.gcplog` retrieves logs from cloud resources such as GCS buckets, load balancers, or Kubernetes clusters running on GCP by making use of Pub/Sub [subscriptions](https://cloud.google.com/pubsub/docs/subscriber).

-The component starts a new gcplog 'target' with either the 'push' or 'pull' strategy, reads log entries and forwards them to the list of receivers in `forward_to`.
+The component uses either the 'push' or 'pull' strategy to retrieve log entries and forward them to the list of receivers in `forward_to`.

 Multiple `loki.source.gcplog` components can be specified by giving them different labels.